Franklin and David Thomas

-Franklin and David Thomas (both died 13 February 1995) were convicted murderers who were executed by Saint Vincent and the Grenadines (SVG).
-Their executions, along with that of Douglas Hamlet, are the most recent executions performed by SVG, and questions about the fairness of the Thomas brothers' execution have been raised.
+Franklin and David Thomas (both died 13 February 1995) were convicted murderers who were executed by hanging in Saint Vincent and the Grenadines (SVG).
+Their executions, along with that of Douglas Hamlet, were the last executions performed by SVG to date, and caused controversy in the region due to questions about due process and the fairness of the execution without the opportunity to appeal.

+Background

 Franklin and David Thomas were convicted of murder and received mandatory death sentences.
 After their appeal to SVG appeal courts failed, they were notified on Friday, 9 February 1995 that their executions would take place the following Monday morning.
 However, they still had a legal right to appeal to the Judicial Committee of the Privy Council (JCPC) in London, which is the supreme court for SVG.
-The brothers were executed by hanging early on Monday morning before having lodged an appeal with the JCPC.
-Amnesty International and other organizations found out about the scheduled executions approximately 36 hours before they took place.